Curriculum and Teaching

 This curriculum culminates in a youth-directed action project in their community.

 Aleta with students on a field trip to Drake Park in collaboration with interdisciplinary artist Alethea Pace.
-During this trip high school student’s in Aleta’s class facilitated activities with a local elementary school in the Bronx.
+During this trip, high school students in Aleta’s class facilitated activities with a local elementary school in the Bronx.